Zopa is a peer-to-peer lender – which means it offers personal loans to consumers using money from investors.

 However, it’s important to note that the origination fee has already been factored into the APR, so what you see is what you’ll pay.
 APRs are a legal requirement among loan providers to make it easy for consumers to compare deals.

 Made the decision to apply for a loan?
 To be eligible you’ll need to be:

-As with all loan providers, Zopa will carry out a credit search on you before it agrees to lend.
-However, one bonus that sets Zopa apart from many other providers is that it only uses ‘soft searches’ which don’t show up on your credit file to other lenders and don’t impact your credit score.
+Too many loan applications within a short space of time can damage your credit score.
+However, one bonus of Zopa is that it only uses ‘soft searches’ – these don’t show up on your credit file to other lenders and don’t impact your credit score.
 This remains the case regardless of whether you are accepted or declined.

 Official repayment terms are between 12 months and five years.
 However, Zopa loans are flexible so you can repay them ahead of time without being charged an early repayment fee.
 However, you will not receive a refund on the origination fee.

 There are a few advantages to applying for a loan with Zopa.